isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 description: Please complete Stage A before proceeding.
 The Prize Secretariat will verify the Stage A nominations before informing the nominated cities via email to prepare for Stage B submission.
 ---

-##### Nominations for the 2024 Prize have closed.
+#####

+Please complete [Stage A](/stage-a) before proceeding.
+The Prize Secretariat will verify the Stage A nominations before informing the nominated cities via email to prepare for Stage B submission.

 #### **Stage B submission**

-The Stage B submission comprises the following parts:
+**<mark>We have simplified the process!</mark>** The Stage B submission comprises the following parts:

 | Part | Details |
 | :--- | :--- |